New Construction Homes In Northern VA

 In large communities, the model will be right next to the construction.
 For builds done on one lot in an established neighborhood, the builder may have a model elsewhere.

 Local luxury builders in Northern VA often will use a recently completed home as a model before the buyer moves in.
-And so there model home changes with their inventory.
+And so there model home changes with time and what they are currently building.

 Secondly, the models are kept by the builder and then are sold after the community is completed.
 Prices on model homes are usually higher because they have the highest finish level and some custom features.

 When a builder says “fall delivery”, in new home terms that means they are estimating it will get an occupancy permit in the fall.
-In other words, delivery is when you can close on your home and move in then.
+In other words, delivery is when the home is completed, you can close on it and move in.

 Northern VA New Home Areas